jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.6.4 Data protection methods (e.g., Digital Rights Management (DRM), Data Loss Prevention (DLP), Cloud Access Security Broker (CASB))
   - **Data protection methods** include:
-    - **digital rights management (DRM)**: methods used in attempt to protect copyrighted materials; purpose is to prevent the unauthorized use, modification, and distirbution of copyrighted works
+    - **digital rights management (DRM)**: methods used in attempt to protect copyrighted materials; purpose is to prevent the unauthorized use, modification, and distribution of copyrighted works
     - **Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network
+      - CASB is a solution for security policy enforcement, ensuring security policies and compliance are met when accessing cloud apps and data; it can be used on-premise or in the cloud
+      - the four cornerstones of CASBs are visibility, data security, threat detection, and compliance
     - note that entities must comply with the EU GDPR, and use additional data protection methods/controls such as anonymization and randomized masking (which, when done correctly, can't be reversed), or quasi-anonymization which can be reversed (pseudonymization, tokenization, encryption)
   - One of the primary methods of protecting the confidentiality of data is encryption
   - Options for protecting your data vary depending on its state:
     - Data at rest: consider encryption for operating system volumes and data volumes, and backups as well